 Perhaps at this point I should also emphasize I enjoyed reading Cloud atlas a lot.
 The bigger the struggle, the bigger the reward, as I derived huge satisfaction from solving all the puzzles in this book.
 In the first part of the book all of the stories end with a cliff-hanger, so you can imagine the pleasurable sense of closure you get when you can finally continue these stories after a few hundred pages.
 As I mentioned already, there is a deeply buried thread connecting everything; rediscovering it again after having plodded along unwittingly for some time feels good.

 David Mitchell has a lot of faith in his readers, because he doesn’t make anything easy.
 This is exactly what I like about him.
-He sets you to work, sharpens your mind and constantly provides exactly the right amount of plot tension.
+He sets you to work, sharpens your mind and constantly provides exactly the right amount of plot tension; hugely rewarding and entertaining at the same time.
 I cannot even begin imagining writing such a book.
 Mitchell holds up many balls in the air and pulls it off, seemingly without effort.
 Every page is necessary, there are no redundant passages; for a 500+ page book it actually seems condensed.
 Reading such brilliant books makes you wonder why you would ever waste your time on anything of lesser value.
 On the other hand, I suppose you can’t go on reading masterpieces all the time.